Citrix vs. VPN: Which One is Best for Your Business?

 Typically, a VPN is deployed at one central location.
 Users around the globe must establish a connection from their device to that central location.
 Then, they must further use that access point to connect to internal web applications.
 This additional latency is always there.

 This becomes problematic when too many users try to establish a connection through the VPN.
 The VPN cannot handle a high amount of traffic at a time resulting in a degraded user experience.

 In comparison, digital workspace environments such as Citrix have designed capabilities to handle high amounts of traffic.
 In addition, they possess the proper infrastructure to cater to users connecting from all around the globe to work remotely.
 Citrix is much more than just a simple VPN, and high traffic is not a problem.

 Although Citrix does provide a VPN service through Citrix Gateway, the accessibility for users is limited to internal company resources.
 Using Citrix Gateway to access corporate resources such as internal web applications and desktops.
-However, users can use the provided private network to access the entire internet with a regular VPN.
+However, users can make use of the provided private network to access the Internet with a regular VPN.
 So, VPN offers more accessibility to users in comparison with Citrix.

 B. Citrix vs VPN: A Cost Comparison

 It seems that VPN has taken a beating in every point compared with Citrix until this point.
 Trust us when we say there’s no bias in this blog post.
 Instead, Citrix is just better in terms of functionality when compared with a VPN.
 However, one area where Citrix cannot compete when pitted against a VPN is price.
 Let’s see a comparison to understand this in more detail.

 - Citrix Gateway